Calendar Analytics

 }

-If you're hiding the settings cog, you should also go to "Administrator Settings" -> "Views" and then setting "Show Measure Settings" to false.
-That way, it won't show settings by default when showing a chart.
+Additionally, go to "Administrator Settings" -> "Views" and set "Show Measure Settings" to false.
+This ensures the settings do not show by default when displaying a chart.

-Calendar Analytics currently employs just one chart type (the line chart you see above).
-If you have use cases that call for more, please get in touch and tell us about them.
-We look forward to expanding analytics based on your feedback.
+If you have other use cases that require different chart types, please get in touch and let us know.
+We are eager to expand analytics based on your feedback.